EnterpriseDB/tpa/docs/index.md

 ## Introduction

-TPA (Trusted Postgres Architecture) is a set of recommendations from 2ndQuadrant about how to set up a Postgres cluster in various scenarios.
-These represent the best practices followed by 2ndQuadrant, and are as applicable to quick testbed setups as to production environments.
+TPAexec is an orchestration tool that uses Ansible to build Postgres clusters as specified by TPA (Trusted Postgres Architecture), a set of reference architectures that document how to set up and operate Postgres in various scenarios.
+TPA represents the best practices followed by EnterpriseDB (and formerly, 2ndQuadrant), and its recommendations are as applicable to quick testbed setups as to production environments.

-TPAexec is an orchestration tool that uses Ansible to build Postgres clusters according to 2ndQuadrant's recommendations.

-### Architectures

-An architecture is a recommended layout of servers and software to set up Postgres for a specific purpose.

-Examples include "M1" (Postgres with a primary and multiple streaming replicas) and "BDR-Always-ON" (Postgres with BDR in a configuration meant for HA).

-### Platforms

-A platform is a means to host the servers to deploy any architecture.
-Examples include AWS, lxd, and bare-metal servers.
+(You can skip straight to the [TPAexec installation instructions](INSTALL.md) if you want to get started.)

 ## What can TPAexec do?